uribench/software-engineering-handbook/README.md

 ├──_config.yml                                  Jekyll configuration
-├──CNAME                                        canonical name record for the domain to be used by GitHub Pages ├──index.md                                     gets priority over README.md on GitHub Pages ├──README.md                                    this README file for contributors └──TOC.md                                       automatically generated from scanning the Handbook tree
+├──CNAME                                        canonical name record for the domain to be used by GitHub Pages ├──index.md                                     gets priority over README.md on GitHub Pages └──README.md                                    this README file for contributors
 ```

 ## Key Concepts and Principles